CanastaWiki/Canasta-CLI/README.md

 ## Import an existing wiki
 Place all the files mentioned below in the same directory for ease of use.

-Create a .env file and customize as needed (more details on how to configure it at https://canasta.wiki/setup/#configuration, and for an example see https://github.com/CanastaWiki/Canasta-DockerCompose/blob/main/.env.example).
+Create a .env file and customize it as needed (more details on how to configure it at https://canasta.wiki/setup/#configuration, and for an example see https://github.com/CanastaWiki/Canasta-DockerCompose/blob/main/.env.example).
 Drop your database dump (in either a .sql or .sql.gz file).

 Place your existing LocalSettings.php and change your database configuration to be the following: